Innovar-Healthcare/BridgeLink/README.md

 ------------

 <a name="starting-mirth-connect"></a>
-## 4. Starting Mirth Connect
+## 4. Starting BridgeLink - an OSS Mirth Connect Fork
-Once Mirth Connect has been installed, there are several ways to connect to launch the Mirth Connect Administrator.
-On a Windows installation, there is a Mirth Connect Administrator item in the Start Menu which launches the application directly.
+Once BridgeLink is installed, there are a few ways to launch the Mirth Connect Administrator.
+On Windows, you’ll find a shortcut in the Start Menu that launches it directly.

-If the option is not available, you can connect to the Mirth Connect Administrator launch page which by default should be available at `http://[server address]:8080` (i.e. `http://localhost:8080`).
-It is recommended to use the Administrator Launcher to start the Administrator, which can be downloaded by clicking on the Download Administrator Launcher button.
-Clicking the Launch Mirth Connect Administrator button will download the Java Web Start file for your server.
-Opening the file with the Administrator Launcher connects you to the server, which will be listening on `https://[server address]:8443` (i.e. `https://localhost:8443`).
+If that option isn’t available, you can access the BridgeLink Administrator launch page, which by default should be at http://[server address]:8080 (e.g., http://localhost:8080).
+The recommended method is using the Administrator Launcher, which you can download by clicking the Download Administrator Launcher button.
+When you click Launch BridgeLink Administrator, it will download a Java Web Start file for your server.
+Open that file with the Administrator Launcher to connect.
+The server listens on https://[server address]:8443 (e.g., https://localhost:8443).

-If running a new installation, the default username and password for the login screen is admin and admin.
-This should be changed immediately for security purposes.
+For a fresh install, the default login credentials are admin/admin, but be sure to change them immediately for security reasons.

-If you are launching the administrator for the first time, you will notice that the libraries for the Mirth Connect Administrator will be loaded.
-This feature allows you run the Administrator from any remote Mirth Connect server without having to download and install a separate client.
+The first time you launch the administrator, it will load the necessary libraries.
+This lets you run the Administrator from any remote BridgeLink server without needing to install a separate client.

-You may also notice a security warning when starting the administrator (dialog box depends on browser being used).
-This is because by default Mirth Connect creates a self-signed certificate for its web server.
-For now click Run to continue launching the administrator, but check out the User Guide for instructions on how to replace the certificate.
+You may also see a security warning when launching (the exact dialog depends on your browser).
+This happens because BridgeLink generates a self-signed certificate by default.

+Click Run to proceed.

 ------------

 <a name="java9"></a>
-## 5. Running Mirth Connect in Java 9 or greater
+## 5. Running BridgeLink - an OSS Mirth Connect Fork -  in Java 9 or greater
 In order to run Mirth Connect in Java 9 or greater, copy the options from `docs/mcservice-java9+.vmoptions` and append them to either mcserver.vmoptions or mcservice.vmoptions, depending on your deployment.
 Then restart Mirth Connect.

 To run the Mirth Connect Command Line Interface, create a new file named mccommand.vmoptions in the Mirth Connect root directory.
 Copy all of the options from `docs/mcservice-java9+.vmoptions` into mccommand.vmoptions and save before launching the Command Line Interface.